Virtual Global Learning Fellows

 School of Liberal Arts

-Mike Polites is a Teaching Professor in the Department of Communication Studies in the IUI School of Liberal Arts.
+Mike Polites is a Teaching Professor in the Department of Communication Studies in the IU Indianapolis School of Liberal Arts.
 Polites believes that communication is at the root of everything we do at home, at work, and in relationships.
 To that end, approaching similarities and differences of how we communicate in the U.S. with an international partner offers students a unique perspective that will benefit them and their communication.
 The virtual exchange with Uzhhorod National University in Ukraine will occur in Polites’ Humor and Communication course.
 The collaboration will allow students to gain perspectives on the use of humor on an international level.
 Polites received an M.A. in Communication Studies from Ball State University.

 Mike Polites' Headshot